Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 1.  `#!cpp int taskFieldId`: Field id.
 2.  `#!cpp float value`: Field value.

 This function is used to populate task fields before modification by `xsTask` or `xsRemoveTask`.
 Multiple calls with different `taskFieldId` are needed to populate all the fields.
-After the fields are populated a task can be modified by `xsTask` or `xsRemoveTask`.
+After the fields are populated, a task can be modified by `xsTask` or `xsRemoveTask`.
 Subsequent calls to `xsTask` or `xsRemoveTask` inherit previously defined fields. `taskFieldId`s are:\
 `0` - `Work Value 1` (eg.: amount of attribute to add for auras).\
 `1` - `Work Value 2` (eg.: minimum number of units in range to activate the aura)\
 `2` - `Work Range` (eg.: aura range)\